 Adopting these new approaches in chemicals regulation requires at least three essential elements: a solid scientific foundation demonstrating their robustness, validity, and general availability; public confidence in their ability to ensure protection of human health and the environment; and policy adoptions by national regulatory bodies that will enable chemical industry compliance.
-While there has been significant movement by regulatory agencies in this later regard (e.g., European Chemicals Agency, U.S. EPÅ, and Health Canada), coordination on the international level will be critical to ensuring barriers to adoption will be kept to
+While there has been significant movement by regulatory agencies in this later regard (e.g., European Chemicals Agency, U.S. EPA, and Health Canada), coordination on the international level will be critical to ensuring barriers to adoption will be kept to

-One important effort to identify and overcome barriers to regulatory acceptance of NAMs is the Accelerating the Pace of Chemical Risk Assessment (APCRA) project, which began with a meeting of international regulatory agencies that the U.S. EPA hosted in 2016 with a follow up in Helsinki in 2017 that the European Chemicals Agency (ECHA) hosted.
-Building on the success of those two meetings, Health Canada hosted the third meeting in October 2018 in Ottawa.
-The main obtains of the Chemical Chemic
+One important error to toenthy and overcome barriers to regulatory acceptance of NAMs is the Accelerating the Pace of Chemical Risk Assessment (APCRA) project, which began with a meeting of international projects of the project of

-While attendance to the APCRA meetings has been limited to scientists from national regulatory agencies (many participants strongly feel this is one of the unique and valuable attributes of APCRA as it enables frank and open discussions), the Ottawa meeting included an open public session in which 120 attendees from caademia, international and state governments, industry, and nongovernmental organizations participated via remote access.
-This session served as a key opportunity to share progress and findings to date with experimental organization and the properties of the properties
+While attendance to the APCRA meetings has been limited to scientists from national regulatory agencies (many participants strongly feel this is one of the unique and valuable attributes of APCRA as it enables frank and open discussions), the Ottawa meeting included an open public session in which 120 attendees from cacademia, international and state governments, industry, and nongovernmental organizations participated via remote access.
+This session served as a key opportunity to share progress and findings to date with session, the organizer of the session in the organizer of the course of the future.